Sparse matrix linear models for structured high-throughput data: Results

 \subsection{Simulated data with varying dimensions}

 To illustrate the speed of FISTA with backtracking and ADMM, we ran the algorithms on simulated data while fixing the dimensions of the multivariate response matrix and varying the dimensions of the interaction matrix (Table \ref{tab:pq_times}), or vice versa (Table \ref{tab:nm_times}).
+The setup represents a two-way layout where the row covariates correspond to a factor with $p$ levels and the column covariates correspond to a factor with $q$ levels.
 The data was simulated with 1/2 nonzero row and column main effects and 1/8 nonzero interactions drawn from Normal(0, 2) distributions.
+That is, to get the row main effects, we simulated a vector of length $p$ with a random half of the entries set to zero and the other half of the entries drawn from Normal(0, 2).
+The column main effects (a vector of length $q$) and interactions (a $p \times q$ matrix) were obtained similarly.
+The $X$ matrix was generated by repeatedly stacking $p \times p$ identity matrices until $n$ rows were reached, and analogously for $Z$.
+We also included an intercept in both $X$ and $Z$ by concatenating a column of 1s, to encode for the main effects.
 Errors were drawn from Normal(0, 3).
 Times are presented as averages of 100 replicates, each run over 20 $\lambda$ values.
 We used a dual CPU Xeon E5-2623 v3 @ 3.00GHz processor with 125 G RAM.

 Both algorithms remain fast even when scaling to greater dimensions.
 Interestingly, ADMM is much faster than FISTA in cases where $n$ and $m$ are large relative to $p$ and $q$.
 Its runtimes also scale better when increasing $n$ and $m$.
 However, when $p$ and $q$ approach $n$ and $m$ (i.e. when $X$ and/or $Z$ are close to being square matrices), the computational performance of ADMM suffers greatly. $Q_X$ is $p \times p$ and $Q_Z$ is $q \times q$, so the matrix multiplication used to transform and back-transform $B_0$ in the ADMM updates relies heavily on the size of $p$ and $q$ rather than $n$ and $m$.